 Pictured below: Business value graphed against a range of cost of equity (X-axis).

-Whilst Sales Revenue doesn't feature directly in the valuation, it's presented as the starting point because forecast sales have a major influence on Net Profit, which is a key driver in the calculation.
-In addition, Sales Revenue is the main indicator of business size.
+Whilst sales revenue doesn't feature directly in the valuation, it is presented as the starting point because forecast sales have a major influence on net profit, which is a key driver in the calculation.
+In addition, sales revenue is the main indicator of business size.

-Net Profit is total sales less both direct costs and overheads.
-The higher the profit forecast, the higher the business valuation.
+Net profit is total sales less both direct costs and overheads.
+The higher the profit forecast, the higher the business valuation (ceteris paribus).

-This is the expected average Seller's Discretionary Expenditure (SDE) over the next four years.
-SDE is a cash outflow of discretionary expenditure that is not part of normal business operations, such as an owner’s benefits, one time investments, and any non-related expenses.
-Discretionary earnings are added back to Free Cash Flow to Equity (FCFE) and, therefore, increase the business valuation.
+This is the expected average seller's discretionary expenditure (SDE) over the next four years.
+SDE is a cash outflow of discretionary expenditure that is not part of normal business operations, such as an owner’s benefits.
+Discretionary earnings are added back to free cash flow to equity (FCFE) and, therefore, increase the business valuation.